stellar-deprecated/docs/guides/things-to-build.md

    - Fee pool

 # Federation Service
-Implement a simple [Federation server](https://www.stellar.org/developers/guides/concepts/federation.html) and setup a webpage where anyone can claim a name*yourdomain.com stellar address and associate their stellar account ID with it.
+Implement a simple [Federation server](https://www.stellar.org/developers/guides/concepts/federation.html) and set up a webpage where anyone can claim a name*yourdomain.com stellar address and associate their stellar account ID with it.
 The catch is your service will only federate for accounts that set their [inflation destination](https://www.stellar.org/developers/guides/concepts/inflation.html) to one provided by your domain.

 You can also contribute to the [federation server](https://github.com/stellar/go/tree/master/services/federation) maintained by Stellar Development Foundation.